Dementia is said to be the cruellest disease because it causes two deaths: The slow extinction of the personality

 Study: Video conversation improved cognitive function

 A randomized study showed that web-based face-to-face conversation significantly increases cognitive function in as little as 6 weeks.
 The average age of participants was 80.5 years old.
-In contrast, the control group, who had audio-only telephone interactions, did not experience the improvement.
+In contrast, the control group, who had audio-only telephone interactions once per week, did not experience the improvement.
 This result suggests that video conversation could enhance cognitive functions and delay the onset of dementia.

 The research paper detailing the ground-breaking conclusions was published in 2015 and co-authored by leading scientists from the Oregon Health and Science University, the University of Michigan, the University of Miami and the Portland Veterans Affairs Medical Center.

 Participants were assessed on a recognized dementia metric called Clinical Dementia Rating (CDR).
 They measured between 0 and 0.5 on the scale, where 0 is considered normal (for age) and 0.5 is categorized as Mild Cognitive Impairment (MCI).
 Half the participants were selected without dementia (CDR = 0) and half the participants were selected with mild dementia.